Shabbar786/User-Centric-milestone-project/README.md

 User-Centric Frontend Development Milestone Project
 ------------------------

-The is my static front-end only website for a 1960’s rock band known as 'The Monkees'.
-The primary target was the fans for them to be able to use the site to access music either through an archive collection or any latest sounds available.
-Other features include Band availability for private bookings and a new social media presence.
+The is my front-end only website for a 1960’s rock band known as 'The Monkees'.
+The primary targeted audience were the fans and for them to be able to use the site to access music either through an archive collection or any latest sounds available.

+Other features include Band availability for private bookings and a new social media presence and the latest news to keep all updated with current events.
+This will bring an array of benefits as everything will be able to be achieved by a click of teh button, such as getting into contact or viewing the latest music.

 #### Table of contents
 * [Design](#design)